 [Call To Action] It’s a good idea to include a call to action in this location that tells the candidate how to apply for your position; this will probably result in more responses for you.
 Tell job seekers to “apply on the company website” or to click on the “apply” button.

-The right job description can help increase the number of qualified applicants who contact you.
-But there are other things to do to help with the hiring process.
-If you need assistance sorting through resumes and managing hiring strategies, Monster can help get candidates coming your way.
+The right job description can help increase the number of qualified applicants who contact you, but there are other things you can do.
+If you need help sorting through resumes and managing hiring strategies, Monster can get candidates coming your way.
 Post a job for free today and see how Monster can help you find the best data clerks.